AshwinDeshpande96/Speech-Generation/README.md

         word_form = p.number_to_words(num)
         text = text.replace(num, word_form)

+    Output:
-    Output: text = "Todays weather condition is cloudy with a seventy six of rain .
+            text = "Todays weather condition is cloudy with a seventy six of rain .
 Temperature may remain cool at twenty one C with Humidity sixt one .
 Rainfall so far is measured at one hundred and thirty mm ."
    Numerical years will be written as 1976 is one thousand and seventy six rather than Nineteen Seventy Six.
 ### 1.2.3.
 Word Inflections are reduced to its root words:

   Using Lancaster Stemming and WordNet Lemmatization we brought down Vocabulary to 3737.

+    Output:
-    Output: text = "today weath condit is cloudy with a seventy six of rain . temp may remain cool at twenty on c with humid sixt on . rainfal so far is meas at on hundr and thirty mm ."
+            text = "today weath condit is cloudy with a seventy six of rain . temp may remain cool at twenty on c with humid sixt on . rainfal so far is meas at on hundr and thirty mm ."
+  These words without their inflection make little sense, hence a dictionary variable is used where each root word entry is mapped to it's original inflection:

+    dict = { today: Today's,
+             weath: weather,
+             condit: condition,
+             is: is,
+             cloudy: cloudy,
+             with:
+             .
+             .
+             .
+             .
+             .
+             hundr: hundred,
+             and: and,
+             thirty: thirty,
+             mm: mm }